 "The first telltale sign that your partner could be falling for someone else is a distancing from you,"

 Diana Mikas, love life coach, tells Bustle.
 Their distance can be physical.
-For example, sex may not be as frequent as it used to be.
+For example, physical intimacy may not be as frequent as it used to be.
 They may not go completely cold on you right away, but something about their kiss, touch, or hug may feel off to you.
 Their distance may even show in the way speak to you.
 For instance, if they stop complimenting you or calling you by your special name, that can indicate something may be up.
 Of course, there are many other explanations as to why this may be happening, so your best bet is to talk to your partner, and try to get answers.
 2 They're Being More Selfish And Secretive With Their Money

 If they had no problem treating you out and now they're constantly asking to split the bill or they suddenly have budget restrictions, Mikas says that may be a red flag.
 To be fair, they could have experienced a change in their job or money situation.
 So this is one to really look out for if your partner is also spending more money on lunches or nights out.
 Either way, if they haven't explained why they suddenly have restrictions, they may be